 - 1. Description of maintenance requirements, including, but not limited to, the following: - a.
 Regular inspection of the SWM facilities.
 To assure proper implementation of BMPs, maintenance and care SWM BMPs should be inspected by a qualified person, which may include the landowner, or the owner's designee (including the municipality for dedicated and owned facilities), according to the following minimum frequencies: - i.
-Annually for the first 5 years. - ii.
-Once every 3 years thereafter. - iii.
-During or immediately after the cessation of a 10-year or greater storm. - iv.
+Annually. - ii.
+During or immediately after the cessation of a 10-year or greater storm. - iii.
 As specified in the O & M Agreement pursuant to Section 602. - b.
 All pipes, swales and detention facilities shall be kept free of any debris or other obstruction and in original design condition. - c.
 Removal of silt from all permanent structures which trap silt or sediment in order to keep the material from building up in grass waterways, pipes, detention or retention basins, infiltration structures, or BMPs, and thus reducing their capacity to convey or store water. - d.
 Re-establishment of vegetation of scoured areas or areas where vegetation has not been successfully established.
 Selection of seed mixtures shall be subject to approval by the Township. - 2.
 Riparian forest buffer management plan prepared in accordance with 25 Pa.
 Code Chapter 102 §14(b)(4) if required. - 3.
 Identification of a responsible individual, corporation, association or other entity for ownership and maintenance of both temporary and permanent stormwater management and erosion and sedimentation control facilities. - 4.
 Establishment of suitable easements for access to all facilities.